 Complexity is something I think I’ll save for another day, though; it needs a longer, more considered piece, with fluffy bits of science thrown in for good measure, but suffice to say I think whisky drinkers, on the whole, don’t tend to talk about complexity all that much.
 We talk about differences between bottles.
 The collecting gene kicks in, and we’re more preoccupied with how our bottles look.
 Or we’re chuffed that we’re able to stack-up the numbers on our shelves, which is something quite rare the more unaffordable this game becomes.
 Cask types are used as a short-hand for flavours, particularly when it comes to finishes or single casks, but again it’s not really a conversation about complexity.
 Or am I being unfair?
 (And for once, I haven’t even mentioned grain and terroir and how that adds to complexity…)

 Which is a roundabout way of saying that I tend to like the cask strength single malts that GlenDronach often puts out.
 We’re onto Batch 7 now, which says that whisky fans quite like these things as well.
-Batch 7 is a vatting of PX and oloroso sherry casks, and is bottled at a robust 57.9% ABV Because this distillery is generally ace, it costs just over £50.
+Batch 7 is a vatting of PX and oloroso sherry casks, and is bottled at a robust 57.9% ABV Because this distillery is generally ace, it costs £56.95 from Master of Malt.
 Which still feels astonishingly cheap, considering.